Sickness Absence Procedure For All Staff

 14. Alcohol and Drugs-Related Absences

 14.1 Where it is established that absences are due to an employee’s dependence upon alcohol or drugs, the University will consider whether it is appropriate to treat the problem as a medical rather than a disciplinary matter.
-This will include advice from the Occupational Health Unit and Counselling Services.
-Where a staff member has developed a disability as a result of dependence this will be treated as other disabilities in accordance with the DDA (if applicable).
+This will include advice from the Occupational Health Unit and Counseling Services.
+Where a staff member has developed a disability as a result of dependence this will be treated as other disabilities in accordance with the Equality Act 2010 (if applicable).

 15. Accidents/Injuries at Work